10,000 Albertans evacuated due to wildfires

 LITTLE RED RIVER

-In the far north, one of Little Red River Cree Nation's three communities is being threatened by a wildfire.
+In the far north, a wildfire has destroyed more than a dozen homes, a business and a police detachment in one of Little Red River Cree Nation's three communities.

 An out-of-control fire south of the Peace River had grown to more than 4,300 hectares as of Thursday afternoon, according to the Alberta Wildfire Status Dashboard.